microsoft/fast/packages/web-components/fast-foundation/src/picker/picker.spec.md

 **Picker-List**

 The `picker-list` sub-component encapulates the display of selected items as well as the text input box.
-It is rendered to the light dom and has a role of "listbox".
+It is rendered to the light dom and has a role of "list".

 *Component name:*
 - `picker-list`